Equip Yourself For Success

 - The tools and parts you’ll need for a successful engine build

-So, you’re interested in getting into engine building?
+So, you're interested in getting into engine building?
 Good for you!
-Engine building has been around as both a hobby and a profession for practically as long as cars started being mass-produced in the early 20th century.
-Whether you’re a street or amateur racer looking to take your car to the next level or simply an auto enthusiast looking to gain more hands-on knowledge and appreciation of your vehicles, engine building can be a truly rewarding experience — if you know how to operate in the workshop.
+Car engine building has been a hobby and a profession for practically as long as cars started mass-produced in the early 20th century.
+Whether you're a street or amateur racer looking to take your car to the next level or simply an auto enthusiast looking to gain more hands-on knowledge and appreciation of your vehicles, engine building can be a truly rewarding experience — if you know how to operate in the workshop.

 Engine building can be expensive if you go in without a firm idea of what you're doing.
 Individual parts may not be expensive, but with all the components within a single car engine, your costs can add up quickly if you start buying parts and working without a plan in place and a goal in mind.
 We've compiled this Engine Building Basics guide to help get you started on the path towards your first engine build.
 Review the elements of the engine building timeline, check out our tips for how to save money and make your engine build go smoothly, and check out our online store for quick access to all the tools and parts you'll need along the way!